jrdngr/pngme_book/src/chapter_1.md

 # Chapter 1

+Okay here we go!

 ## Assignment
-Using the PNG spec, implement chunk types.
+Using the [PNG spec](http://www.libpng.org/pub/png/spec/1.2/PNG-Structure.html), implement chunk types.
 This is one of the four pieces of data included in PNG chunk.
 Don't worry about implementing any of the chunk types specified in the spec.
 You only need to store a valid PNG chunk type.

 ## Requirements
 1. Copy the code below into your editor.